 - H.R.
-1560, the Protecting Cyber Networks Act (PCNA), as reported by the House Permanent Select Committee on Intelligence on April 13; and - H.R.
-1731, the National Cybersecurity Protection Advancement Act of 2015 (NCPAA), as ordered reported by the Committee on Homeland Security on April 14.2
+1560, the Protecting Cyber Networks Act (PCNA), as passed by the House on April 22; and - H.R.
+1731, the National Cybersecurity Protection Advancement Act of 2015 (NCPAA), as passed by the House on April 23.2

-Both bills are expected to receive floor action in the House the week of April 20.
-They both focus on information sharing among private entities and between them and the federal government.
+Both bills focus on information sharing among private entities and between them and the federal government.
 They address the structure of the information-sharing process, issues associated with privacy and civil liberties, and liability risks for private-sector sharing, and both address some other topics in common.
-In addition to other provisions, the NCPAA would explicitly amend portions of the Homeland Security Act of 2002 (6 USC 101 et seq.), and the PCNA would amend parts of the National Security Act of 1947 (50 USC 3021 et seq.).
+In addition to other provisions, the NCPAA would explicitly amend portions of the Homeland Security Act of 2002 (6 U.S.C.
+101 et seq.), and the PCNA would amend parts of the National Security Act of 1947 (50 U.S.C.
+3021 et seq.).

-This report consists of a discussion of those and other legislative proposals on information sharing, along with selected associated issues, followed by a side-by-side analysis of the two House bills.3 For information on economic aspects of information sharing, see CRS Report R43821, Legislation to Facilitate Cybersecurity Information Sharing: Economic Analysis, by N. Eric Weiss.
-For discussion of legal issues, see CRS Report R43941, Cybersecurity and Information Sharing: Legal Challenges and Solutions, by Andrew Nolan.
-For an overview of cybersecurity issues, see CRS Report R43831, Cybersecurity Issues and Challenges: In Brief, by Eric A. Fischer.
+This report consists of an overview of those and other legislative proposals on information sharing, along with selected associated issues, followed by a side-by-side analysis of the two House bills as passed.
+For information on economic aspects of information sharing, see CRS Report R43821, Legislation to Facilitate Cybersecurity Information Sharing: Economic Analysis, by (name redacted).
+For discussion of legal issues, see CRS Report R4394Cybersecurity and Information Sharing: Legal Challenges and Solutions, by (name redacted).
+For an overview of cybersecurity issues, see CRS Report R43831, Cybersecurity Issues and Challenges: In Brief, by (name redacted).